ClickHouse/ClickHouse/docs/en/sql-reference/data-types/enum.md

 Enumerated type consisting of named values.

-Named values could be declared as `'string' = integer` pairs or `'string'` .
+Named values can be declared as `'string' = integer` pairs or `'string'` names .
 ClickHouse stores only numbers, but supports operations with the values through their names.

 ClickHouse supports: